Where to eat the best Carbonara in Italy and how to prepare it? Let's find out more about the most loved Italian dish.

 Pasta alla Carbonara is one of the most famous – and also falsified – dishes of Italian cuisine all over the world.
 Each country has at least one version of this dish but there is no doubt: to eat the best Carbonara you have to go to Rome.
 This dish is delicious and very simple to prepare.
 It’s a classical of Italian traditional cuisine but the history of its origins is shrouded in mystery.
+Let's find out more about this delicious dish.

 Pasta alla Carbonara: a dish of mysterious origin